 To writers, who complained they had difficulty writing, Twain said: “Writing is the easiest thing in the world…Just try it in bed sometime.
 I sit with a pipe in my mouth and a board on my knees, and I scribble away.”

 Capote said, “I can’t think unless I’m lying down.”
-Another of his writing rituals included that he not approach his typewriter unless two full drafts, in longhand, had been completed.
+Another of his writing rituals included that he not approach his typewriter unless he had completed two full drafts—in longhand.

 On the opposite end of the lying-down approach to writing, are the authors who only wrote while standing up.
 They include:

 - Ernest Hemingway-who is said to have written A Moveable Feast at a stand-up desk.

 - Philip Roth-who not only stood but also paced.
 Roughly calculated, his book Goodbye, Columbus, is equal to a 100 mile walk, since Roth estimated that each page of his book represented about a half a mile.

 - Charles Dickens-said of his walking-writing experiences: “Whenever I am in Paris, I am dragged by invisible forces into the Morgue.”

 Victor Hugo, author of Les Misérables, gave his clothes to his servants and locked himself in his room.
 His clothes were not to be returned until a day’s writing was complete.

 D.H.
 Lawrence, author of Lady Chatterley’s Lover, found inspiration climbing trees in the nude.